sgandon/katacoda-scenarios/helm/steps/install-chart.md

 Please note the columns REVISION, CHART and APP VERSION.

+You can also see the resources deployed by a release with the following command:

+`helm status kickoff`{{execute}}

-Execute the following command to find out the service port exposed by k8s.
-This port will be in the range 30000-32767.
+Execute the following command to find out the service port exposed by k8s (the port will be in the range 30000-32767):

-`kubectl get --namespace default -o jsonpath='{.spec.ports[0].nodePort}{"\n"}' services nginx-nginx-web`{{execute}}
+`kubectl get --namespace default -o jsonpath='{.spec.ports[0].nodePort}{"\n"}' services kickoff-hello-world`{{execute}}

-In the upper side of the terminal (title bar) you have one `+` sign.
-Click on it and choose option `Select port to view on Host 1` from the popup menu.
+In the upper side of the terminal (title bar) you have a "`+`" sign.
+Click on it and choose option "`Select port to view on Host 1`" from the popup menu.
 This will open a new tab in the browser where you can enter the port displayed by the previous command.
-After you enter the port click `Display Port`.
-The ngix welcome page will appear which confirms that the application is up and running in the k8s cluster.
+After you enter the port click "`Display Port`".
+The hello-world welcome page will appear which confirms that the application is up and running in the k8s cluster.

 Let's move to the next step and see how we can perform an upgrade and a rollback on the Helm release.